-As you already know, you need to crank up the amount of moisturiser you use in winter.
-But why not also let your moisturiser work for you while you sleep?
-On those areas that need that extra boost of moisturiser during winter, such as hands and feet, why not slap on some body butter on your hands and foot butter on your feet last thing at night, then wear cotton gloves and socks to seal in the moisture until morning.
+As you already know, you need to crank up the amount of moisturizer you use in winter.
+But why not also let your moisturizer work for you while you sleep?
+On those areas that need that extra boost of moisturizer during winter, such as hands and feet, why not slap on some body butter on your hands and foot butter on your feet last thing at night, then wear cotton gloves and socks to seal in the moisture until morning.

 About the author

 My name is Vivienne McAlister-Geertz and I’m the owner and Chief Skin Lover at Simply Skin, a handmade skincare company.
 I believe that the size of your jeans doesn’t determine how beautiful you are; it’s the size of your heart, the strength of your determination, and the gentleness of your love.